-If you’ve been searching for fundraising ideas that are a little different, you’ve probably stumbled upon a Chinese Auction.
+If you’ve been searching for fundraising ideas that are a little different, you’ve probably stumbled upon a Chinese Auction, also known as a tricky tray.
 At the same time, if you are still searching for one, we’re here to tell you that a Chinese Auction is a great idea for spicing up your fundraising efforts while also bringing in huge profits.
 You’ll have so much fun creating the event, running it and no doubt, all your guests will enjoy the fun too.
 So, let’s take a look at what a Chinese Auction is and how you can create your own.

 The term Chinese Auction is used for a number of fundraising events, see below to see how they work.

 Or if you want to jump straight into it, we can help with any prize draw or live fundraising event you are planning.

 How does a Chinese Auction work?

 There are two types of fundraising events that have inspired a Chinese Auction.
 The first is a typical raffle where you buy Chinese Auction tickets and hope that your ticket is selected to win a prize.
 The second is a silent auction where you bid on Chinese Auction items in private, hoping that your bid is the highest and you win the prize.